A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 \subsubsection{Hierarchical reserving models}

-\paragraph{Hierarchical GLM} The hierarchical GLM follows the three layer structure close, payment and size defined in assumption (A3) and models each of these layers with a Generalized Linear Model (GLM).
+\paragraph{Hierarchical GLM} The hierarchical GLM follows the three layer structure \texttt{settlement}, \texttt{payment} and \texttt{size} defined in assumption (A3) and models each of these layers with a Generalized Linear Model (GLM).
+The settlement indicator is modelled using a binomial regression model and complementary log-log link function.
+We use a logistic regression model for the payment indicator and a gamma regression with log link function for the payment sizes.
 Actuaries are familiar with GLMs, given the long tradition of using GLMs in insurance pricing and reserving.
 Therefore, GLMs are the most likely candidate for supporting the transition from aggregate to individual reserving in practice.
 As is common in insurance pricing, we bin the continuous variables \texttt{age.insured}, \texttt{construction.year}, \texttt{property.value} and \texttt{rep.delay}.
 Table~\ref{table:covariate_bins} shows the chosen bins for each covariate.
-We do not include the continuous development covariates \texttt{size.last.year} and \texttt{total.amount.paid} in the hierarchical GLM, since these covariates are highly correlated with the development year.
-On the first evaluation date, January 1, 2015, we select the optimal set of covariates for each of the three GLMs (\texttt{close}, \texttt{payment} and \texttt{size}) using forward selection with $5$-fold cross validation, i.e.~we iteratively add the covariate that results in the largest increase in the weighted likelihood \eqref{eq:likelihood_general_weighted} over all hold-out folds.
-In the moving window evaluation, we do not reselect the covariates on the other 364 evaluation dates, but recalibrate the parameters on each evaluation date using the most recent data.